yuki-kimoto/giblognet/README.md

 ### How to use reverse proxy with sub directory?

-GitPrep support reverse proxy with sub directory.
+Giblog Net support reverse proxy with sub directory.

 At first, set [reverse_proxy]path_depth option.